ZheFrenchKitchen/ChimericSequenceMaker/README.md

 A utility to convert a genome to a "chimeric" one (add/remove sequences at given positions).

-ChimericSequenceMaker has been developped for fun in C++ by ZheFrench.
+ChimericSequenceMaker has been developped for fun in C++ by ZheFrench :chicken:.

 This is a side project to discover C/C++ ecosystem and to play with CMake, Travis CI and other stuffs.